-The overall impact of the project is considered to be medium but can be mitigated to an acceptable level.
-Residual impacts can be managed to an acceptable level through implementation of the recommendations made in this report.
+The overall impact of the project is considered to be low and residual impacts can be managed to an acceptable level through implementation of the recommendations made in this report.
 The socio-economic benefits also outweigh the possible impacts of the development if the correct mitigation measures are implemented for the project.